nirajphutane/Jetpack_Compose_Side_Effects/README.md

 ### 📌 DisposableEffect

 🟣 DisposableEffect is a Compose lifecycle-aware side-effect API used for synchronous, non-suspending setup and cleanup logic tied to the composition.
-It runs setup code when the Composable enters the Composition and runs cleanup code when the Composable leaves.
+It runs setup code implicitly when the Composable enters the Composition and runs cleanup code when the Composable leaves.
+No need to handle it explicitly.

 🟣 It is used to run synchronous code with side effects with an onDispose callback when the Composable leaves the Composition.
 It is not recommended to launch any coroutine in this block.